utkuturk/markdown-cv/index.md

 **U. Turk** and P. Logacev.
 "Response bias manipulation in Turkish agreement attraction."
 AMLaP 2021: Architectures and Mechanisms for Language Processing.
 September 3, 2021.

 K. Sampanis and **U. Turk**.
 "Defining borrowing hierarchies in the light of sociolinguistic and geodemographic causation: contact-induced morphosyntactic change in Asia Minor Greek."
 54th Annual Meeting of the Societas Linguistica Europaea.
 September 1, 2021.

+S. Canalis, S. Ozdemir, **U. Turk**, and U. C. Tuncer.
+"When glides are obstruents, or Turkish [j]."
+The 20th International Conference on Turkish Linguistics.
+August 2, 2021.

 **U. Turk** and O. Demirok.
 "Hypothetical Comparison in Turkish."
 PLC45: The 45th Penn Linguistics Conference.
 March 19-21, 2021.